oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

   3         0b11                                                 Long Topic Name                  A full topic, which requires no session negotiation.
   -------------------------------------------------------------------------------------------------------------------------------------------------------

-[Table 10: Topic alias types and their description]{.underline}
+[Table 10: Topic]{.underline} [types and their description]{.underline}

-Please refer to operational behavior for detailed descriptions of topic types and aliases.
+Please refer to operational behavior for detailed descriptions of topic namesand aliases.

 # 3 MQTT-SN Control Packets